Drought causes and types

 • river flows

-• surface and groundwater levels.
-Surface water is the water storage levels in dams.
+• water storage levels in dams

 Agricultural drought